 When was the last time you went on a road trip?
 While it has been a while for me, I think they are starting to increase in popularity again because of today’s economy.
 Road trips can save you money on airfare and you can visit some cool destinations along the way.
+It is also a great way to test out a new car, perhaps one that you have just leased from car lease specialist.
 Whether you are going from the east to west coast or along the coastline, these easy-to-follow road trip tips will help you make the most of your trip and save you a penny or two.

 Amp up your apps: With thousands of app options for anything and everything, it only makes sense to arm yourself with ones for your road trip.
 A few that might be good for a road trip include WiFi Finder, which tells you the closest Wi-Fi hotspot, and iExit, which shows gas stations, food stops, and shopping at upcoming exits on the interstate.
 Roadside America is a great app for roadside attractions.